Child Nutrition Programs

 Millions of public-school students are served by national child nutrition programs every year.
 Free and reduced-priced meals offered through federal programs support kids’ healthy development and ensure that students from low-income households have access to nutritious breakfasts and lunches at school.
 When students come to school hungry, they can’t learn.

 As nearly one in five children in our nation live in households without enough to eat, these programs are a literal lifeline for students and may often provide the only full and healthy meals they get all day.
-Unfortunately, amid post pandemic uncertainties, persistent challenges and cost increases continue to threaten the stability of school meal programs.
+Unfortunately, continued fiscal uncertainties, persistent challenges, and cost increases continue to threaten the stability of school meal programs.
 According to a recent survey by the School Nutrition Association:

-99% of school meal programs are struggling with increasing costs (84% said this was a significant challenge);
+98% of school meal programs are struggling with increased costs for food (71% said this was a significant challenge) and 95% are struggling with increased costs for labor;

-Just 17% of programs said the current federal reimbursement rate is sufficient to cover the cost of producing a lunch and almost all are concerned about the long-term financial sustainability of their programs;
+Just 20% of programs said the current federal reimbursement rate is sufficient to cover the cost of producing a lunch, and almost all nutrition directors are concerned about the long-term financial sustainability of their programs;

-91% of programs are challenged by staff shortages – exacerbated by inadequate reimbursement rates;
+89% of programs are challenged by staff shortages – exacerbated by inadequate reimbursement rates; and

 Position Paper